How you can help Seacoast Reads Spread Literacy!

 - Donate books

-- Make a tax deductible donation to help supply books, materials and tutor transportation by going to the UNH Foundation Website (select "Other" and type "Seacoast Reads" at the bottom of the form in special instructions.)
+- Make a tax deductible donation to help supply books, materials and tutor transportation by going to the UNH Foundation Website (select "Other" and type "Seacoast Reads" on the fund description line.)

 (Applications are taken when link, above, is active)